Skip to main content

 1. The Categories tab will change depending on what Types of activities / Types of content you choose from the General tab.
 So, for example, if you choose Applications and Files, you will have two tabs named Applications and Files here.

 2. Condition Parameters – Option 1: For categories that support it, click the Plus (+) button to add parameters to a condition.
 A small pop-up menu will appear where you can select a parameter.
 You can select multiple parameters for a condition.
 In such cases, the conditions will show up as separate tabs.
 Condition parameters are different for each category.
-For example, the Application category might have parameter such as ‘Application Name’, ‘Application Caption’ etc. while the Emails category might have ‘Mail Body’, ‘Mail Subject’ etc. You can delete a condition parameter by clicking the small X button next to its name.
+For example, the Application category might have a parameter such as ‘Application Name’, ‘Application Caption’, etc. while the Emails category might have ‘Mail Body’, ‘Mail Subject’, etc. You can delete a condition parameter by clicking the small X button next to its name.

 image-122.png